The Station nightclub fire: Other causes

 The foam was sold to the Derderians by American Foam.
-In 2005, the Rhode Island Attorney General office received a fax from Barry Warner, a former employee of American Foam who lived nearby The Station, who claimed the company had known about the dangers of polyurethane foam but did not warn their employees about it.
+In 2005, the Rhode Island Attorney General office received a fax from Barry Warner, a former employee of American Foam who lived nearby The Station, who claimed the company knew about the dangers of polyurethane foam but did not warn their employees about it.
 Although Warner was called to testify to a grand jury, he was not asked about the fax.
 American Foam disputed the claims in Warner's fax.
 In 2008, American Foam agreed to pay $6.3 million to the families of the victims of the fire.

 Victims' families have also cited overcrowding in the venue as a cause for the casualties during the fire.
 Larocque had set various capacities for The Station in the years before the fire based on whether pool tables and other items could be moved.
 The capacity for the Station was either 258 or 404, depending on how the building was being used.
-The final tally by The Providence Journal of people inside the Station during the fire totaled 462.
+The final tally by The Providence Journal of people inside the Station during the fire was 462.